 Most likely your friend will say yes, unless of course she does consign it or give it to another family.
 There is a chance that she may prefer to give it to a local charity, and of course that's another reason she may say no to you.
 But in most cases, people tend to consign or donate to charity only if they don't know of a friend or family member that can use the item.
 So don't feel bad about asking, even if the answer happens to be no. Your friend will still be glad that you asked, and now that she knows you're open to it, she may still hand down certain treasured items of clothing to you even if she already has other plans for the majority of it.

 If your friend says yes, then thank her, and tell her that anytime she has any clothes available she can let you know and you'd be happy to pick them to up to save her the hassle of dropping them off, unless of course she prefers to drop off.
-Make it as easy for her as possible: if you two tend to get together often, let her know she can just bring them with her anytime she'd like.
+Make it as easy for her as possible: if you two tend to get together often, let her know she can just bring them with her sometime when you're getting together.

 For the giver